kaznak/20231111.remix-test/README.md

 - [Gotchas / Importing ESM Packages](https://remix.run/docs/en/main/guides/gotchas#importing-esm-packages)
   - [remix.config.js / serverDependenciesToBundle](https://remix.run/docs/en/main/file-conventions/remix-config#serverdependenciestobundle)

+But this is odd becase the `@apollo/client` provides both of ESM and CJS modules.

 ### CORS error on GraphQL
 The endpoint `https://flyby-gateway.herokuapp.com/` returns 503 for a CORS preflight request.
 This is not a correct behavior for the CORS preflight request.